ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

 Set-up a Node
 -------------

-`NanoBlocks` can release all its functionality by accessing a Node API.
+`nanoblocks` can release all its functionality by accessing a Node API.
 You can either get access to a public Node http REST API and WebSockets, or mount your own node instead (which is highly encouraged).
 If you want to install the Nano node, you should try to set up a Node `by following the official installation guide <https://docs.nano.org/running-a-node/overview/>`_.

 Take note of the rest API address *(usually TCP node_host:7076)* and the WebSocket address *(usually TCP node_host:7078)*, as you are going to need them from now on.